 If your product exists in a competitive ecosystem with multiple companies offering the same service, then you need to find a way to gain a competitive advantage.
-This is where a product differentiation strategy comes in.
+This is where a differentiation strategy comes in.

 Product differentiation is the process of making one feature, functionality or area of the product, stand out from the many other competitors offering the same service.
 But it shouldn’t just be unique and original—it should bring real, tangible benefits to the target users you’re building the product for.
 This is where you come in as a product leader to figure out what that differentiator should be, based on user research.